liferay/liferay-docs/discover/portal/articles/02-web-experience-management/03-staging-content-for-publication/99-whats-expected-from-staging.markdown

 # What's Expected from Staging?

-Have you ever wondered what would happen to an entity during the Staging process?
+Have you ever wondered what happens to an entity during the Staging process?
 Does Staging recognize the change?
 If so, how does it handle the update?

-This article lists use cases that you'd face for each Liferay entity.
-The use case tables are broken into three columns:
+This article lists use cases for each Liferay entity.
+The use case tables have three columns:

-- *Related entity:* the entity that is attached/related to the table's main entity.
+- *Related entity:* the entity attached/related to the table's main entity.
 For example, in the Web Content Article (main entity) table, an attached entity could be a structure.
 - *Action performed:* the type of modification completed on the related entity.
 - *How does Staging handle this?:* how the Staging framework handles the action performed.

-Navigate to the entity section you're interested in.
+Navigate to the entity section you want.

 ## Web Content

-Each section below describes how Staging handles a specific web content entity and the various actions that can be performed on its attached/related entities.
+The sections below describe how Staging handles a specific web content entity and the various actions that can be performed on its attached/related entities.

 ### Web Content Article